N8TFly/docs.getcloudify.org/content/developer/blueprints/_index.md

 ### Relationships

-Relationships provide implementation maapings for relationship operations.
+Relationships provide implementation mappings for relationship operations.

 For more information about `relationships` see the [specification]({{< relref "developer/blueprints/spec-relationships.md" >}}).